-When reps aren’t entitled to paid time off
+When reps are not entitled to paid time off

-Reps aren’t allowed paid time off to attend union meetings or go to meetings with union officials.
+Reps are not allowed paid time off to attend union meetings or go to meetings with union officials.
 Instead, employers should allow unpaid time off for these activities.
-Reps aren’t allowed any time off for industrial action.
+Reps are not allowed any time off for industrial action.

 What is reasonable time off?

-There isn’t a legal definition of reasonable time off but things that need to be taken into account are the:
+There is no legal definition of reasonable time off but things that need to be taken into account are the: